 As defined by BOMA, commercial building classifications indicate “the competitive ability of each building to attract similar types of tenants” by taking into consideration a range of key factors from infrastructure to finishes.
 To better compete within their market, property managers must identify the values of today’s office tenants and adapt to meet them as affordably as possible.
-For Class B properties, there are clear and effective ways to close the gap with Class A properties, without needing to make costly and time consuming physical renovations.
-To make that task a little simpler, I’ve compiled a list of 5 high value, low cost amenities here.
+For Class B properties, there are clear and effective ways to close the gap with Class A properties, without needing to make costly and time-consuming physical renovations.
+To make that task a little simpler, we’ve compiled a list of 4 high-value, low-cost amenities here.

-TurningArt experienced the perks of coworking when we were at the Cambridge Innovation Center (CIC).
-While the stocked kitchen and modern workspaces were a nice touch, the most meaningful benefit of being apart of CIC were the frequent opportunities to meet and network with the other companies through regularly scheduled community events.
+TurningArt experienced the perks of coworking when we were at the Cambridge Innovation Center (CIC), where the frequent opportunities to meet and network with the other companies through regularly scheduled community events proved invaluable.

 While this is a major client retention tool within the coworking model, it’s been a tenant retention tool for Class A properties for far longer.
 In coworking spaces, because there are multiple companies in a single shared space, community events are a breeze to facilitate.
 In order for a property manager to hold the same kind of event, it requires intensive planning, and the building must have significant square footage pre-dedicated to communal use.
 Class B properties don’t often have large communal spaces, causing management to miss out on opportunities to build community and tenant ties to the building.

-However, the absence of a communal building space doesn’t have to mean the absence of community events anymore, thanks to companies like Kapow Events.
-We met Kapow while we were at the DisruptCRE conference in Los Angeles, and we were immediately impressed with the convenience of their service, and the quality of their packages.
+However, the absence of a communal building space doesn’t have to mean the absence of community events anymore, thanks to companies like Kapow.
 Kapow’s online platform allows users to search events by budget and headcount to narrow in on the outing that’s just right for the occasion.
 And if they don’t have it?
 Not a problem, Kapow will work with their existing partnerships to create a custom package.

 What do all commercial office spaces have in common?
 Walls, floors, and surfaces.
 Ok nothing groundbreaking there, but it drives the point that there is ample space for creative decor in every building.
 You won’t find Class A properties without it, and it’s an effective distinguisher amongst Class B’s.
 With the quality of office environments becoming more significant than ever, and investments in well-being driving today’s office culture, prospective tenants want to see the same values reflected in their building.